 - Can they really understand your business model or only your technical specs?

-Do your homework.
-The agency you’re looking into surely has a portfolio available on their website.
-You could even kindly ask for some past clients you can chat with, to understand how they worked together and how the team delivered.
+The mobile app development agency you’re looking into surely has a portfolio available on their website, so you can get a glimpse into what they’re all about.
+You could even kindly ask to chat with some of their former clients, to understand how they worked together and how the team delivered.
 Any serious product company would gladly share references and show you some products they’ve worked on.

-How other people talk about them can be pretty telling on how they deliver.
-You can look for them in platforms like Clutch (to see how their past clients described their experiences together) or Glassdoor (to see how their past team rated them as an employer).
+It’s vital to know what other projects this team has worked on and how they handled them.
+This is both a way of knowing what capabilities the agency has, as well as seeing how they implement those capabilities.
+Past clients will either confirm or “re-assess” the agency’s pitch; it’s that simple.
+How other people talk about them can be quite telling on how they deliver.
+You can look for them on platforms like Clutch (to see how previous clients described their experiences together) or Glassdoor (to see how past or present teams rated them as an employer).

-Do they offer what you need?
-As you’re checking out the website and their portfolio, take a good look at the core product capabilities they promote.
+As you’re checking out the website and portfolio of a mobile app development agency, take a good look at the core product capabilities they promote.
 What do they feel they’re best at?
 If they’re smart, they’ll stick to the capabilities they actually have.

 Make a list of what you need and look at what the studio is offering.
 If the two align, then you might have found a good match.
-Have a sit-down or more in order to establish that both you and the product studio are going into this wholeheartedly and that neither of you has puzzling expectations.
+Have a sit-down to establish that both you and the product studio are going into this wholeheartedly and that neither of you has puzzling expectations.

-As we’ve already mentioned, you should check their past projects.
-It’s important to assess if the agency is capable of understanding the precise challenges you and your business have.
+As we’ve already mentioned, you should check out an agency’s previous projects.
+It’s important to assess if the team is capable of understanding the precise challenges you and your business face.
 If they don’t, working together would be a waste of time for both parties.

 4. Look for consistent processes that work